Pest control hub

 Green cestrum is a smelly shrub to 1-3 m, with erect stems that become woody as it matures.
 Hairless, alternate leaves (20-120 x 5-30 mm) and are foul-smelling when bruised.
 Dense panicles of greenish-yellow tubular flowers (15-23 mm long) with petal margins bent backwards and which are fragrant at nighttime, appear from November to June, followed by glossy, purplish black berries (7-10 x 6-8 mm).

 Forms dense (occasionally pure) stands in forest understorey, preventing the establishment of native plant seedlings.
 Poisonous berries and rotting vegetation may affect native fauna.

 Produces many long-lived, widely dispersed seeds, and forms dense, shady masses.
-Prefers damp conditions, is moderate to highly shade tolerant, and grows in most soil types, and hot or cold conditions.
+Prefers damp conditions, is moderate to highly shade tolerant, grows in most soil types and hot or cold conditions.
 Deadly poisonous, not grazed.

 - Pull or dig out plants all year round.
 Dry out and leave to rot.

 - Cut and stump paint (all year round): cut trunk near to the ground, and swab freshly cut stump with 100ml Tordon BK per 1L water; or 100ml triclopyr (600g/L) per 1L water.